haganbt/datasift-sql-framework/README.md

 ### Processors

-A processor is a file that is called when each new interaction is recived.
+A processor is a file that is called when each new interaction is received.
 These are located in <code>/lib/processors</code>.

 Processors are used to manipulate and process the incoming data an preform tasks such as inserting in to the database.